1934–35 St. Louis Eagles season: Regular season

-The first game of NHL hockey in St. Louis was played on November 8, 1934, against the Chicago Black Hawks with a paid attendance of 12,622.
-The Eagles lost 1–3 and their only goal was scored by Earl Roche.
+The first NHL game in St. Louis was played on November 8, 1934, against the Chicago Black Hawks with a paid attendance of 12,622.
+The Eagles lost 3–1 and their only goal was scored by Earl Roche.

-The Eagles were led offensively by Carl Voss and his team leading 31 points, team captain Syd Howe would lead the club with 14 goals, despite being traded to the Detroit Red Wings late in the season, while Glen Brydson would finish 2nd in team scoring with 29 points.
-Joe Jerwa, acquired by the Boston Bruins, would lead the defense with 11 points in only 16 games in St. Louis.
+The Eagles were led offensively by Carl Voss and his team-leading 31 points, team captain Syd Howe would lead the club with 14 goals, despite being traded to the Detroit Red Wings late in the season, while Glen Brydson would finish second in team scoring with 29 points.
+Frank Jerwa, acquired from the Boston Bruins, would lead the defense with 11 points in 16 games in St. Louis.

-Bill Beveridge would be the Eagles goaltender, winning 11 games with a 2.89 GAA and 3 shutouts.
+Bill Beveridge was the Eagles' only goaltender, winning 11 games with a 2.89 goals against average (GAA) and 3 shutouts.

 The strain of so many long train rides showed early on.
 Midway through the season, new head coach and former Senators player Eddie Gerard was relieved of his duties after a 2–11–0 start and was replaced by Buck Boucher, who was the head coach of the Senators the previous season.
 Boucher would post a 9–20–6 record in 35 games.
-All told, the Eagles finished 11–31–6, dead last in the league with a winning percentage of .292.
+The Eagles finished the season last in the NHL with a 11–31–6 record and a .292 winning percentage.